-With a significant upswing in activity and revenue levels through the quarter and year to date, combined with the need for ongoing strategic inventory purchasing at elevated prices, CES continued to make strategic use of its balance sheet during the quarter to finance a further working capital build.
-The Company had a Working Capital Surplus of \$574.6 million as at June 30, 2022 compared to \$506.2 million as at March 31, 2022 and \$459.8 million as at December 31, 2021.
-Accounts receivable increased during the quarter as a result of higher activity levels and corresponding collection cycles, combined with the appreciation of USD working capital balances on translation as USDCAD appreciated from \$1.2496 at March 31, 2022 to \$1.2886 at June 30, 2022.
-As supply chain concerns and longer lead times persist, CES has also been proactive in sourcing incremental inventory relative to normal carrying volumes.
-As at June 30, 2022 CES' Working Capital Surplus of \$574.6 million offset Total Debt of \$521.2 million by \$53.3 million (December 31, 2021 - \$20.4 million).
+With a significant upswing in activity and revenue levels through the quarter and year to date, CES continued to make strategic use of its balance sheet during the quarter to finance a further working capital build.
+The Company had a Working Capital Surplus of \$666.1 million as at September 30, 2022 compared to \$574.6 million as at June 30, 2022 and \$459.8 million as at December 31, 2021.
+Accounts receivable and inventory increased during the quarter as a result of higher activity levels and corresponding collection cycles, combined with cost inflation and the impact of the appreciation in the US dollar on translation of working capital balances held in the US.
+As at September 30, 2022 CES' Working Capital Surplus of \$666.1 million offset Total Debt of \$565.9 million by \$100.2 million (December 31, 2021 - \$20.4 million).
 Refer to "Non-GAAP Measures and Other Financial Measures" for further details on the calculation of Net Debt.